aman-bhatia94/NetworkFirewall/README.md

 ### Improvements that can be made
-*The code can be extended to work other protocols and IPV6 *Currently we are checking all the rules in the system but an improvement could be to use binary search to search in a particular subspace using [Range Trees]: https://en.wikipedia.org/wiki/Range_tree
+*The code can be extended to work other protocols and IPV6 *Currently we are checking all the rules in the system but an improvement could be to use binary search to search in a particular subspace using [Range Trees](https://en.wikipedia.org/wiki/Range_tree)

 ### Testing
 The system is tested on 6 traffic packets.